EFA-FHB/eforms-validator-core/README.md

 ## Purpose

 Providing combined offline validation of eforms-EU and eForms-DE schematron (.sch) rules.
-Additionally schema (.xsd) validation is included and some eForms-EU rule errors are left out via blacklist.
+Additionally, schema (.xsd) validation is included and some eForms-EU rule errors are left out via blacklist.

 General process of validation: